jvehent/haproxy-aws/README.rst

 	acl endpoint-verify_email path /verify_email
 	acl param-code urlp_reg(code) [0-9a-fA-F]{1,32}
 	acl param-uid urlp_reg(uid) [0-9a-fA-F]{1,32}
-	block if endpoint-verify_email !param-code or endpoint-verify_email !param-uid
+	http-request deny if endpoint-verify_email !param-code or endpoint-verify_email !param-uid

 The follow request will be accepted, everything else will be rejected with a HTTP error 403.